csci265-team/HiddenFrame/proposal.md

 -  getting the project/AI to generate images instead of being provided with an image to seed.
 -  End-to-End encryption of the message.
 -  Single read messages.
--  Spread Payload accross multiple carriers.
+-  Spread Payload across multiple carriers.

 ## Risks and potential issues